enginebai/Algorithms/topics/stack-queue.md

 # Stack & Queue
 ## Stack
 A *stack* is an ordered list in which all insertions and deletions are made at one end, called the *top*.
-It acts as *Last In First Out (LIFO)*, the last inserted element will be removed first.
+It implements a *Last In First Out (LIFO)* policy, the last inserted element will be removed first.

 ```
 |A| <- Top